Counselling and Psychotherapy in Waterloo/Southwark, South London

 I have ten years post qualification experience as a psychodynamic counsellor and five years post qualification experience as a psychoanalytic psychotherapist and am therefore able to take on counsellors and psychotherapists in training.

-PLEASE NOTE: My practice is currently full (May 2023) and I am therefore not able to take on any new patients at this time.
-This page is updated regularly.
+PLEASE NOTE: My practice is currently full (September 2023) and I am therefore not able to take on any new patients at this time.
+If you would like to join my waiting list, please get in touch.

 I offer counselling and psychotherapy in Waterloo, (Borough of Lambeth), South London and have my consulting room in Union Street, very near Southwark Underground Station.
 I offer psychotherapy to adult individuals on an open-ended basis or, if necessary, for shorter term work and am able to see people from once to four times per week.
 I am registered with AXA PPP Healthcare, Vitality Health, WPA & Aviva insurance companies.
 I offer face to face sessions and as we are no longer in a lock down, I do not offer online sessions.